Science Teacher Arby Dickert

 In Tennessee, where I live, CAP offers an Advanced Aerospace Workshop every other summer.
 When I participated in this, I also received ground school and 10 hours of flying with an instructor.
-Because we’re near a National Guard Air Base, I also had the opportunity to fly on a KC-135 refuelling mission.
+Because we’re near a National Guard Air Base, I also had the opportunity to fly on a KC-135 refueling mission.
 I sat in the back and watched as an Airborne Warning And Control System (AWACS) aircraft was refueled.

 NOAA lists about 35 educator opportunities.
-And if you’ve ever felt the wide open seas calling you, the NOAA will be taking applications soon for their Teacher at Sea Program.
-Any teacher, pre-K through post secondary teachers, can apply for a hands-on research experience working at sea with NOAA scientists.
+And if you’ve ever felt the wide-open seas calling you, the NOAA will be taking applications soon for their Teacher at Sea Program.
+Any teacher, pre-K through post-secondary teachers, can apply for a hands-on research experience working at sea with NOAA scientists.
 This opportunity gives teachers insight into oceanic and atmospheric research.

 But if nautical adventure isn’t exactly your thing, check your local college or university for research opportunities.
 I am in the running for a four-week stint that pays a handsome stipend to make lesson plans for K-12 energy-related classes.